-Getting started at Basecamp can be overwhelming.
-There are a lot of little details, a number of big tasks, you’re learning a new job and new coworkers, and you’re likely doing all these things while working remotely.
-Your Basecamp buddy, your Ops buddy, and your manager are all here to help.
-If you don’t know how to set up your machine (or why you’re setting up something on your machine!), please ask.
-There is no set time period for most training periods, but most people are up to speed in about 3 months.
+Getting started at Basecamp involves a lot of little details, a number of big tasks, learning the details of your new job, meeting new coworkers, all while working remotely.
+Your Basecamp buddy, your Ops buddy, your team, and your manager are all here to help.
+We have no set time period for training and on-boarding periods, but most people are up to speed in about 3 months.

 Setting Up Your Machine

 Your manager will set up a Basecamp dedicated to your onboarding called “Welcome, [your name]!”.
 When you start, you’ll have access to that Basecamp.
 In it, you’ll see to-dos linking to accounts or services that you need to set up — an external hard drive, 2FA for various accounts, and private wi-fi to name a few.
 You’ll also see things that your Ops buddy or manager need to set up — Basecamp (obvi), GitHub, and Queenbee, among a whole list of other things.
 Don’t worry if you don’t know what some of these services are.
-Your Ops buddy or your Basecamp buddy can help you through it.
+You’ll be guided through everything.